Cash Flow in Sage 50

 • To go back to the Cash Flow Forecast report, you need to click Back in your browser.

-• Here you can either create a new Excel sheet or add an existing Excel sheet.
+• Choose whether to create a new Excel sheet or add to an existing one.

-• Here you can see the Starting Cash File tab that lists every account together with the beginning cash balance for each account.
+• You’ll see the Starting Cash File tab, listing every account along with its beginning cash balance.

 This list comprises the transactions that are dated on or before the Forecast up to date.
 Within the All tab, all the transactions are displayed.
 A more precise breakdown of the Cash Flow areas is available through the Regular Payments, Forecast Payments, Regular Receipts, and Forecast Receipts tabs.